mrdk/mind/doc/streams.rst

    empty, the content of `'current` is `#eof`.
 Otherwise, the cause for the failure can be read from `errno`.

-.. word:: file-close    ( tstream -- ) |K|
+.. word:: file-close    ( {tstream} -- ) |K|

-   Close a text stream.
+   Close the active text stream.
 If an error occurs, it is stored in `errno`.
 Otherwise, `errno` contains 0.

 .. word:: errno         ( -- addr ) |K|